In this article we will examine the difficulties and frustrations athletes suffer with acute and chronic hamstring problems.

 For someone with a chronic hamstring problem, telling them that hamstring muscle syndrome or a “pulled hamstring” can be difficult to treat would come as no surprise.

 Doctors from Northwestern University Feinberg School of Medicine recently suggested in the medical journal Orthopedics that the typical difficult to treat hamstring patient may have already been given several traditional conservative treatments, including physiotherapy and nonsteroidal anti-inflammatory drugs, which are both considered inconsistent treatments.
 Corticosteroid injections are frequently recommended and have demonstrated success but can adversely affect local tissues and the detrimental long-term effect of cortisone has been well documented.
-With these findings doctors exploring different treatment options have found Platelet-rich plasma (PRP) has emerged as a safe, effective treatment for several orthopedic pathologies.1 We are going to discuss more research below on PRP injections as part of a comprehensive Prolotherapy program.
+With these findings, doctors exploring different treatment options have found Platelet-rich plasma (PRP) has emerged as a safe, effective treatment for several orthopedic pathologies.1 We are going to discuss more research below on PRP injections as part of a comprehensive Prolotherapy program.

 Hamstring Syndrome Treatment

-In the Journal of strength and conditioning research, University and medical researchers in Taiwan wrote that medical treatment of hamstring muscle syndrome typically involves at least part of the RICE protocol, rest, ice, compression and elevation.
+In the Journal of strength and conditioning research, University and medical researchers in Taiwan wrote that medical treatment of hamstring muscle syndrome typically involves at least part of the RICE protocol, rest, ice, compression, and elevation.
 Although some of these treatment components do bring some initial pain relief from hamstring injuries.
 Research evidence shows that “ice application or topical cooling does not enhance and appears to delay the return to normal of muscle damage markers and subjective fatigue feeling after eccentric exercise.”2

 In other words, RICE hinders the healing of muscle tissue.
 Even the inventor of the RICE protocol is now saying both ice applications and rest delay muscle healing.

-The dangers of ice therapy have been noted for decades, in a landmark 1992 study from Duke University published in the Journal of athletic training, ice applications was shown to cause muscle damage, because of the dangers of freezing tissue.
+The dangers of ice therapy have been noted for decades, in a landmark 1992 study from Duke University published in the Journal of athletic training, ice applications were shown to cause muscle damage, because of the dangers of freezing tissue.
 This danger could also extend to nerve damage.3

 - Hamstring stretches are another typical treatment, however, static, dynamic, passive stretching without accompanying muscle strengthening exercises can do more damage and lead to more injuries and pain problems.